Restoring Pensacola’s Canopy Together

 What if my yard has powerlines?

-See the Tree Description section, we’ve provided some smaller trees for homeowners who want canopy but are limited by lines.
-Winged elms, for example, can be planted close to power lines.
+See our Tree Catalog for specific guidelines.
+We provide some trees for homeowners who want canopy but are limited by powerlines.
+Winged elms, for example, can be planted close to powerlines.

 Can I plant a small tree in a big yard?